psauliere/netatmo/README.md

 https://github.com/waveshare/e-Paper

 The hardware setup is very simple.
 Just plug the board on the 40-pin GPIO header.
-The software setup is documented on the wiki above, and here is the short version:
+The software setup is documented on the wiki above, and here is the short and simplified version:

 Activate the SPI interface: